 Misunderstandings and conflicts occur at work even under the best circumstances.
-This workshop will give you an insight into the way you and others work and think.
+This interactive workshop will give you an insight into the way you and others work and think.
 By learning to identify the strengths and limitations of different working styles, you can begin to appreciate that differences can optimize your ability to perform.
 Through understanding how different people are motivated, you can become more effective and improve communication and interpersonal relationships.

 Facilitator: Cindy Boies is the Training and Development Manager in Human Resource Services.

 Providing Support and Resources for Transgender and Gender Nonconforming Students